-- Capacity Indicator Each green light represents 25% of battery capacity.
+1. Capacity Indicator - Each green light represents 25% of battery capacity.
 If solid green this indicates this section is full.
-If flashing green this indicates this section is currently charging, i.e. two solid green lights with a third flashing green light indicates 50% capacity is full and 51-75% is currently charging. - 2.
-Fault Indicator - Lights up red to indicate a fault with the system.
-See controller display for further information. - 3.
-Running Light - A solid green light indicates the system is on.
-This will become a flashing green light when the battery is charging and discharging. - Reset Button For resetting the battery.
+If flashing green this indicates this section is currently charging. i.e. two solid green lights with a third flashing green light indicates 50% capacity is full and 51- 75% is currently charging.
+2. Fault Indicator - Lights up red to indicate a fault with the system.
+See controller display for further information.
+Note: When switching the system on and off this light will show as red momentarily and then turn off.
+3. Running Light - A solid green light indicates the system is on.
+This will become a flashing green light when the battery is charging and discharging.
+4. Reset Button - For resetting the battery.